 We use computational tools such as density functional theory (DFT) and machine learning (ML), both within the group and via collaboration, to help guide our experimental searches, and we collaborate closely with the Materials Discovery Group at NREL to carry out combinatorial fabrication and measurement for high-throughput screening.
 Once interesting regions in the chemistry – processing space are identified, we zoom in on them to develop a better mechanistic insight and better materials.
 This includes understanding defect chemistry, microstructure development, and the whole structure-processing-properties package.
 In order to take advantage of the enabling properties, functional ceramics must be integrated with other materials and processes to perform the desired function(s) under desired (and often challenging) operating environments without costing an arm and a leg.
 In addition to working through relevant integration challenges, we work with a variety of industry partners to deploy new and improved materials to address real market needs.

-Danny Drury and Nick Rollman join the group!
+Pandora Picariello and Ciel Milstrey join the group!

 A review of high-throughput approaches to search for piezoelectric nitrides